toliva/ConnectivityContent/apis/02-Product Management/06-Deposit-API/02-reference.md

 Property Name | Type | Description
 ------------- | ---- | -----------
 type | [PaymentPolicyTypeEnum](#/definitions/PaymentPolicyTypeEnum) | Defines the type of payment policy. value | number (double) | Indicates the amount of money that must be paid.
 If type is REMAINDER, value cannot be specified.
-If type is either NIGHT or PERCENTAGE then the number must be whole (no fractional digits). when | [PaymentTime](#/definitions/PaymentTime) | Indicates when the deposit is due.
+If type is either NIGHT or PERCENTAGE then the number must be whole (no fractional digits).
+Percentage cannot exceed 100. when | [PaymentTime](#/definitions/PaymentTime) | Indicates when the deposit is due.

 <a name="/definitions/PaymentTime"></a>